leomaurodesenv/leomaurodesenv/README.md

 [![Linkedin Badge](https://img.shields.io/badge/-Leonardo%20Mauro-blue?style=flat-square&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/leomaurodesenv/)
 [![Telegram Badge](https://img.shields.io/badge/-leomaurodesenv-2CA5E0?style=flat-square&logo=telegram)](https://t.me/leomaurodesenv)

-What do I do?
-I use data to solve problems.
-I currently work as a Machine Learning Engineer developing Artificial Intelligence solutions to solve complex problems and improve customer experience.
-I also experienced work as a Data Scientist and Data Analyst.
-In addition to my core role, I wear a Team Leader hat, guiding and inspiring fellow professionals.
+As Principal MLOps Engineer, I use data to solve problems and improve customer experiences with Artificial Intelligence (AI) solutions.
+I have experience as a Data Scientist and Data Analyst, which helps me approach challenges from different angles.
+I also lead a team, focusing on mentoring and supporting new fellows.

-Besides, I am passionate about teaching.
-I worked as an Adjunct Professor during my Master's degree.
-Currently, I am acting as a Master of Business Administration (MBA) Tutor and Professor, in Data Science and Artificial Intelligence courses (graduate courses).
+I love teaching as well.
+I worked as an Adjunct Professor during my Master and PhD programs and now teach graduate courses in Data Science and AI as an MBA Tutor and Professor.
+My aim is to help the next generation of data professionals while continuing to grow in this exciting field.

-Finally, I am always studying new artificial intelligence techniques, because "the joy of thinking and learning makes us think and learn even more" _(Aristotle)_.
+I believe in continuous learning, always exploring new AI techniques.
+As Aristotle said, "The joy of thinking and learning makes us think and learn even more."